 Killian voters to elect Trevor Clardy as 5th Alderman; Clardy wins by three votes

-KILLIAN — Trevor Clardy was elected to fill the 5th Alderman position in Killian in Saturday's election, WBRZ projects.
+KILLIAN — Trevor Clardy was elected to fill the 5th Alderman position in Killian in Saturday's election.

 CLICK BELOW FOR FULL RESULTS.